HL7/davinci-pdex-formulary/input/pagecontent/queries.md

 </pre>
 <a name="Find-all-FormularyItems-and-FormularyDrugs-in-a-InsuranceDrugPlan-by-Pharmacy-Network-Type"></a>
 #### Find All FormularyItems and FormularyDrugs in an InsuranceDrugPlan by Pharmacy Network Type
-<p>To find all FormalaryItems and their respective FormularyDrugs in an InsuranceDrugPlan with the id of 'InsuranceDrugPlanD1002' and a pharmacy-type of '3-month-in-mail':</p>
+<p>To find all FormularyItems and their respective FormularyDrugs in an InsuranceDrugPlan with the id of 'InsuranceDrugPlanD1002' and a pharmacy-type of '3-month-in-mail':</p>
 <pre>
   <code>
     GET [base]/Basic?code=http://hl7.org/fhir/us/davinci-drug-formulary/CodeSystem/usdf-InsuranceItemTypeCS|formulary-item&drug-plan=InsurancePlan/InsuranceDrugPlanD1002&pharmacy-type=http://hl7.org/fhir/us/davinci-drug-formulary/CodeSystem/usdf-PharmacyTypeCS|3-month-in-mail&_include=Basic:subject